 Solar panels – Readily available photovoltaic panels (PV) are commonly used today in residential installations to provide hot water, power appliances, or power complete households.
 Larger arrays of PV panels can be installed to power commercial buildings and manufacturing facilities.

-Recognized as a viable source of power for centuries, wind is now growing in use as an alternative power source.
+Recognized as a viable source of power for centuries, the wind is now growing in use as an alternative power source.
 Towering wind turbines can be seen in large arrays where prevailing winds make such installations practical and cost-effective.

 Since there will likely be periods of time when wind power is less reliable, most wind “farms” make use of power storage facilities such as batteries when less energy is being produced.